-Diagnosis, troubleshooting, and adjustment of automobile emissions to meet the requirements of the California State (Smog) Inspection and Maintenance Program.
+This course is designed for the student seeking a career as a smog technician.
+Instruction will include troubleshooting, diagnostics, and adjustment of automobile emissions systems to meet the requirements of the California State (Smog) Inspection and Maintenance Program.
 The Clean Air Car Course is required by the state prior to registration for the State Smog License examination.
-May be repeated three times.
-LR
+SC